-This brings me back to my what I said above; vandwelling is a movement that isn’t exclusively about getting an awesome shot in your T4 next to a log pile.
+This brings me back to a point that I made above; Vandwelling is a movement that isn’t exclusively about getting an awesome shot in your T4 next to a log pile.
 It’s a feeling that you can’t shake off, a feeling that doesn’t differentiate between rich and poor or young and old.
 It’s a feeling that makes you want to go in search of a new life, a simpler life where adverts for sofa’s or a talking Arnold Schwarzenegger head selling PPI don’t exist.
-It’s a wake up call that your missing out on so many things that are happening in the world, and the beginning of the end of all inclusive holidays.
+It’s a wake-up call to tell you that your’e missing out on so many things that are happening in the world, and the beginning of the end of all-inclusive holidays.

 I Think I’d Miss The Sense Of Being In A Community…